amith-exe/NOKKUKOOLI/README.md

 2. Open the project in VS Code and press **`F5`** to launch the **Extension Development Host**.
 3. Select the **serial/COM port connected to the NOKKUKOOLI sentinel** from the extension.
 4. Open any code or text file and start working.
-5. The CITU-AI extension communicates with the physical sentinel through the selected serial port.
+5. The  extension communicates with the physical sentinel through the selected serial port.
 6. Pay the **കൂലി (kooli)** using the coin-drop mechanism to keep the sentinel happy.
 If you skip the payment or trigger a violation, the sentinel enters **Angry Mode** with flashing LEDs and raised arms.
 7. You can even **bargain with the agent** to reduce the demanded kooli.